 The history of the Castello di Marchierù

-The places where Borgo Soave and Marchierù were located were always desired, and the same origin of the name is linked to "marcio", wet; we are in fact in the zone of the "fontanili", places where the water of the stratums reaches the surface forming crystalline and clean pools that are maintained at a constant temperature of 12 / 16 degrees in every period of the year, allowing a continuous temperate irrigation.
+The places where Borgo Soave and Marchierù were located were always desired, and the very origin of the name is connected to “rotten”, wet; we are in fact in the area of the "fountains", places where the water from the groundwater reaches the surface forming crystalline and clean pools which remain at a constant temperature of 12/16 degrees throughout the year, allowing continuous temperate irrigation.

 The other hypotheses on the etymology of the name of Marchierù appear less reliable.
-For some it could come from "brand" as a borderland with the Marquisate of Saluzzo, as it actually was, but certainly there were never "Marquis of Marchierù".
+For some it could come from “Marca” as a borderland with the Marquisate of Saluzzo, as it actually was, but certainly there were never any “Marquises of Marchierù”.

-Legendary would seem to derive from the ancient French "macheron" that is pile of rubble, the result of the invasion of Federico Barbarossa.
+The derivation from the ancient French "macheron" that is a pile of rubble, the result of the invasion of Frederick Barbarossa, would seem legendary.

-The first lords of Marchierù were the Lords of Barge but, with an act of 11 March 1251, all their goods in Soave were ceded to Thomas II of Savoy.
+The first lords of Marchierù were the Lords of Barge but, with an act of 11 March 1251, all their properties in Soave were transferred to Thomas II of Savoy.

-The Acaja, with a residential castle in Villafranca, preserved Marchierù for their descendants: so Filippo d'Acaja gave it as a dowry to his natural daughter Francesca, married to Antonio Bocchiardi.
+The Acaja, with a residential castle in Villafranca, kept Marchierù for their descendants: so Filippo d'Acaja made it a dowry to his natural daughter Francesca, who married Antonio Bocchiardi.